jetbundle/jetbundle.github.io/_diffequations/chapter-07/index.md

 # Chapter 7: Microlocal Analysis, D-Modules & Categorical Resolution

+The Phase Space is the Reality.

 ## Introduction

 Chapter 6 geometrized PDEs completely, but moduli spaces are often singular or non-compact, preventing simple calculus.
 This final chapter resolves these singularities using the algebraic tools of the cotangent bundle and category theory.
 We replace the "solution" with the system itself, refine the concept of singularity via wave front sets, and ultimately frame physics as a topological quantum field theory—a functor from cobordisms to vector spaces.

-**Theme:** The Phase Space is the Reality.

-**Narrative Goal:** To resolve the singularities of analysis and geometry using the algebraic tools of the cotangent bundle and category theory.
+The final goal of this endeavour is to resolve the singularities of analysis and geometry using the algebraic tools of the cotangent bundle and category theory.

 ## Chapter Overview